Skip to Main Content

 Egypt is a Republic.

-Executive Branch: Chief of State: President Abdelfattah ELSISI, and Head of Government: Prime Minister Mostafa MADBOULY and Prime Minister Sherif ISMAIL
+Executive Branch: Chief of State: President Abdelfattah El-Sisi, and Head of Government: Prime Minister Mostafa Madbouly

-Legislative Branch: House of Representative” 596 seats of which 448 members are elected by popular vote; additional seats are appointed by President.
+Legislative Branch: House of Representatives: 596 seats of which 448 members are elected by popular vote; additional seats are appointed by President.

 Judicial Branch: Supreme Constitutional Court